 Users now also have the option to update previously published Ghost posts from within Ulysses.
 Up until now, updating was only available for WordPress, but the developers plan to add it for Micro.blog in the coming months.

-Ulysses can be downloaded for free on the App Store and the Mac App Store, with version 23 rolling out to existing users today.
+Ulysses can be downloaded for free on the App Store, with version 23 rolling out to existing users today.
 After a 14-day trial period, a subscription is required to unlock the app on all devices.
 A monthly subscription costs $5.99, while a yearly subscription is $49.99.

 Students can use Ulysses at a discounted price of $11.99 per six months.
 The discount is granted from within the app.
 Ulysses is also included in Setapp, the subscription-based service for Mac applications created by MacPaw.

 The one area where Ulysses truly shines in comparison to Scrivener is syncing.
 Ulysses sync has been pretty much bulletproof and almost freakishly instantaneous, while Scrivener's sync requires a bit of care and feeding if you don't want to have a bad time.
 And its project package format is wildly (seriously, don't do it or you're gonna have a bad time) incompatible with iCloud Drive, OneDrive, Google Drive, Box, etc. It only works with Dropbox, and even then it needs a fair amount of hand holding if you're moving between devices.
 Still, once you get the knack of it, it's not a bad experience, it just feels a bit dated.